 - 1. (30 points) Go to www.omniglot.com.
 Find one example of an abjad, an alphabet (NOT Latin/Roman), a syllabary, a syllabic alphabet, and a logography.
-For each example, give me two (2) facts about it.
-For the abjad and syllabary, attempt to write your first name in the language-you will likely have to approximate your name.
-(Pay attention to which direction the language is written in.) - 2.
+For each example, write down the name of the writing system and two facts about it. - 2.
 In class we mentioned how many characters can be stored with a certain number of bits.
 Here's a recap: